remerge/ansible-role-kafka/README.md

 # Ansible Role for Kafka

-Install and configure Kafka with Ansible
+Install and configure Kafka with Ansible.

 The [Contributing Guide](CONTRIBUTING.md) explains how to work with and contribute to this repository.